COBRA Rugby Tens: Overview

 A Tens game lasts 20 minutes except for the final, which lasts 30 minutes.
-Played fast and furious, it is an exciting variation of the popular game of rugby Sevens but more closely related to the rugby Fifteens format.
+It is a variation of the popular game of rugby Sevens but more closely related to the rugby Fifteens format.
 The Tens allows both forward and back line play.
 The key factor here is all-round skills are translated into teamwork at fast pace.

 Yearly, a total of 16 top teams from all over the world are invited to participate in this prestigious tournament which is played over two days.

 History

 Although Malaysia may seem an unlikely place for the making of rugby history, yet it was here that 10-a-side rugby was born.
 The world's first 10 a-side rugby tournament was held in Malaysia in 1967.
 The Tens tournament was indeed a brainchild of a menagerie of Combined Old Boys Rugby Association (COBRA) members.
 The Tens game was conceived on the barstools of their favourite after match haunt.
 The idea was to create a format of play that is fast and open but still retains much of the character of the 15s version.